Spu7Nix/spwn_docs/tags.md

 | #[no_level]       | Only compiles the script, no level creation at all |

 ## Documentation tags
-These tags are read by SPWN automatic docs generator to fill the documentation
+Documentation tags are tag which are read by SPWN automatic docs generator to fill the documentation
 | Tags              | Argument  | Description                                               |
 |-------------------|-----------|-----------------------------------------------------------|
 | #[constructor]    | none      | Used to mark a method as constructor                      |